-Food labels are included on all food products, except for very small packets and fresh foods, such as fruit and vegetables and local bakery or organic products.
+Food labels are included on all food products, except for very small packets and fresh foods like fruit, vegetables and local bakery or organic products.

 Food labels tell you what ingredients or additives are in the food.
-They give you nutritional information about the food’s fat and protein content.
-And they tell you who manufactured the food.
+They give you nutritional information about the food and food storage instructions.
+They also tell you who manufactured the food.

 When you buy a packaged food product, have a look at the back of the packet.
 You should be able to see a box with a heading like ‘Nutritional information’.
 Under the heading, you’ll see categories like: